-trend is for the complexity of our environment to continue increasing.
+trend is for the complexity of our environment to continue increasing

-productive way is by building complex systems and then conducting experiments aimed at gaining insight into their behavior.
+productive way is by building complex systems and then conducting experiments aimed at gaining insight into their behaviour.

-outlines research results of George's team obtained by experimenting with very large-scale complex systems built for industrial clients for many diverse
+outlines research results of George's team obtained by experimenting with very large-scale complex systems built for industrial clients for many diverse applications,

 - Real-time scheduling of railways